Share This :

 If a girl says, “I’m afraid of getting teased,” demonstrate that you empathize with her by telling her that everyone wants to be accepted by their peers.
 Explain that being part of a sports team is all about belonging, acceptance and team spirit.

 If a girl says “I don’t know anything about sports,” help her learn.
 Start playing and watching different types of sports together so that she learns and becomes familiar with the rules of a range of games at her own pace.

 If a girl enjoys her time playing sports, she will be more likely to play in the future.
 Here’s how you can make being active fun for your daughter:

-- Go to sporting events in which the athletes are female.
+- Attend sporting events in which the athletes are female.

-- Each season, try a weather-appropriate sport, such as snowshoeing in the winter, beach volleyball in the summer, softball in the spring and cross-country in the fall.
+- Each season, try a weather-appropriate sport, such as snowshoeing in the winter, beach volleyball in the summer, softball in the spring or cross country in the fall.

 - Vary the environment.
 When you go for a walk, try taking a different route through your neighborhood.
 Instead of running around a track, run along the beach or around a park.

 - Learn about female athletes.
 Read or watch biographies on inspirational female heroes like Billie Jean King, Mia Hamm and the Williams sisters.

 - Make a sports scrapbook.
 Collect pictures of female athletes, and also of you and your daughter doing physical activities.